anki-code/xonsh-cheatsheet/README.md

 python -m pip install tqdm --user  # the `tqdm` package will be installed to ~/.local/ import tqdm
 ```

+You can [build your own xonsh AppImage](https://xon.sh/appimage.html#building-your-own-xonsh-appimage) in 15 minutes.

 # Basics